SEN info (School offer)

 - Learning mentors support children’s behaviour for learning.

-Children identified with SEN additional needs are also involved in:
+Children identified with SEND additional needs are also involved in:

 - Annual Review Meetings

 - One Page Profiles (For children with Autism)

 - Child Friendly ITPs

 - How is the governing body involved in supporting families of children with Special Educational Needs?

 At Rookery we have a designated governor with responsibility for SEND who liaises with the SENco/ Manager to ensure that the Governors are informed about provision, progress and well-being of our children with SEND.
 To ensure confidentiality any feedback or reports do not name individual children.

 If you have concerns about how school deals with your child regarding any SEND issues you can discuss these with the Partner headteachers or the Governing body.

 If you want to discuss any issues with our SEND Governor, he can be contacted by arranging an appointment through the clerk to the governors, Mrs Sue Heath- Gardiner.
 Please contact the school office.

 - What support services are available to help Parents/carers with children with Special Educational Needs?